dodeondre/dodeondre.github.io/_pages/about.md

 My academic interests lie in:

 - **Computer Vision for Social Impact:** Engineering automated diagnostic tools to increase healthcare accessibility.
-- **Advanced Imaging:** Exploring the hardware-software co-design of next-generation low-light and high-resolution imaging.
+- **Advanced Imaging:** Exploring the hardware-software co-design of next-generation imaging technology.
-- **Synthetic Data:** Utilizing game engine rendering to create robust simulations for real-world computer vision applications.

 ### Beyond the Lab

-In addition to my research, I am a part-time business owner and the founder of **Folioverse**, a cross-platform application for TCG collectors.
+In addition to my research, I am a part-time business owner and the founder of DeckBuilder Trading Card Games, a hobby store built to help collectors liquidate and build their trading card collections.
 By leveraging PyTorch and Computer Vision, I am building tools to automate inventory management and financial tracking for the hobbyist community.

-When I am not training models or processing DICOM data, you can find me exploring the latest in immersive video game design, studying strategic business management, or experimenting with new imaging techniques.
+When I am not processing DICOM data, you can find me exploring the latest in video games, studying strategic business management, or experimenting with new skills like video editing or 3D modeling.

 I am always open to collaborations at the intersection of AI, Bioengineering, and Entrepreneurship.
 Feel free to reach out via email or connect with me on LinkedIn.